-The ANA Inspiration, the first Major tournament of the year on the LPGA Tour, will celebrate its 45th anniversary in 2016.
-All 45 years of the tournament have been played on the Dinah Shore Tournament Course at Mission Hills Country Club.
+The ANA Inspiration, the first Major tournament of the year on the LPGA Tour.
+All 46 years of the tournament have been played on the Dinah Shore Tournament Course at Mission Hills Country Club.
 Only the PGA Tour’s Masters at Augusta National has had a longer continuous run of any major tournament at a single venue on either the men’s or women’s professional golf tours.

-The 2016 ANA Inspiration will draw an elite field of professional and amateur women’s golfers from the United States and around the world.
-Expected to compete are defending champion Lexi Thompson, Lydia Ko, Inbee Park, Stacy Lewis, Suzann Pettersen, So Yeon Ryu, Karrie Webb, Paula Creamer, Na Yeon Choi, Catriona Matthew, I.K.
+The 2018 ANA Inspiration will draw an elite field of professional and amateur women’s golfers from the United States and around the world.
+Expected to compete are defending champion So Yeon Ryu, Lexi Thompson, Lydia Ko, Inbee Park, Stacy Lewis, Suzann Pettersen, Karrie Webb, Paula Creamer, Na Yeon Choi, Catriona Matthew, I.K.
 Kim, Cristie Kerr, Angela Stanford, Jiyai Shin, Beatriz Recari, Michelle Wie, Natalie Gulbis, Morgan Pressel, Ai Miyazato, Yani Tseng, Brittany Lincicome, and Se Ri Pak.

 MISSION HILLS CC - DINAH SHORE TOURNAMENT COURSE HOLE-BY-HOLE DESCRIPTION